What would you do if you found out your teen is sexually active?

 While sex is something that will eventually happen, some parents can’t handle the idea of their precious baby doing the deed and fly off the handle when they find out – going so far as to beat up their kid’s partner or chase them buck naked out of the house.

-Apart from the act being very illegal, though, parents reacting to an adolescent’s sexual behavior this way can turn teens off to the idea of sex altogether, says Kelly Melistas, M.S., L.L.P..
-She’s a child and adolescent psychologist with the Henry Ford Health System behavioral health integrated program pediatric office located in West Bloomfield.
+Apart from the act being very illegal, though, parents reacting to an adolescent’s sexual behavior this way can turn teens off to the idea of sex altogether, says Kelly Melistas, M.S., L.L.P., a child and adolescent psychologist with the Henry Ford Health System behavioral health integrated program pediatric office located in West Bloomfield at the time of interview.

 And that’s why it’s important for parents to react with a cool head if they find out their kids are engaging in sexual behaviors or are having full-blown intercourse.